 More Information for Students:

-Once a placement has been secured and approved, students should remain in contact with their supervisors in order to continue to obtain as much information as possible about the project(s) on which they will be working and the specific roles and responsibilities they will be assigned, as well as any expected end-products.
+Students chosen as Chayes Fellows work with International Legal Studies staff to ensure that their placements are appropriate and that students are well-positioned to derive maximum benefit from the summer.
+This includes a discussion of the specifics of the placement, work involved, academic and professional goals, and how best to prepare.
+Once a placement has been secured and approved, students are also encouraged to remain in contact with their supervisors in order to continue to obtain as much information as possible about the project(s) on which they will be working and the specific roles and responsibilities they will be assigned, as well as any expected end-products.

 Students may fulfill the HLS pro bono work requirements through summer placements, but will not receive class credit.